- Introduction to Northeast Pacific shark biology, ecology, and conservation

 - Conclusions: the future of the management and conservation of sharks in the Northeast Pacific Ocean (NEP)

-Advances in Marine Biology, Volume 78, the latest release in a series on all aspects of marine biology, is well known for its contents and editing.
-This latest addition to the series includes updates on many topics that will appeal to postgraduates and researchers in marine biology, fisheries science, ecology, zoology, and biological oceanography.
-Specialty areas for the series include marine science, both applied and basic, a wide range of topical areas from all areas of marine ecology, oceanography, fisheries management and molecular biology, and the full range of geographic areas from polar seas, to tropical coral reefs are included making this an ideal reference and resource for postgraduates and researchers in a variety of fields.
+Specialty areas in this longstanding series include marine science, both applied and basic, a wide range of topical areas from all areas of marine ecology, oceanography, fisheries management and molecular biology, and the full range of geographic areas from polar seas, to tropical coral reefs are included making this an ideal reference and resource for postgraduates and researchers in a variety of fields.

 - Reviews articles on the latest advances in marine biology